-These are the absolute best Galaxy Tab S7 cases you can buy!
+These are the absolute best Galaxy Tab S7 cases you can buy

 - Laptop-like: Samsung Keyboard Cover

-Robust kickstand: Spigen Tough Armor ProStaff pick
+Robust kickstand: Spigen Tough Armor ProStaff Pick

 Folio kickstands are great, but they can be a bit bulky, whereas the kickstand on the Tough Armor Pro is stable and sturdy without taking up tons of table space.

-Official colors: Samsung Book Cover
+Official colors: Samsung Electronics Galaxy Tab S7 Book Cover

-You will pay more for the fit and finish of Samsung's first-party folio case, but it's hard to understate how thin and luxurious it feels in the hand.
+You will pay more for the fit and finish of Samsung's first-party folio case, but it's hard to understate how thin and luxurious it feels in hand.

 Value pick: Neepanda Slim Tri-Fold Folio

 Want a folio that won't break the bank or leave you unprotected?
-Neepanda's folio keep the corners and the screen protected without bulk in nine colors.
+Neepanda's folio keeps the corners, and the screen protected without bulk.
+Plus, it comes in a cool graffiti finish.

 Laptop-like: Samsung Keyboard Cover